ambernettech/chefdk-fundamentals/scene_07.md

 34
 -

-In all of the previous examples we demonstrated retrieving the values and displaying them within a string, the text, using a ruby language convention called string interpolation.
+In all of the previous examples we demonstrated retrieving the values and displaying them within a string using a ruby language convention called string interpolation.

 -
 35